This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #WorryFreeMessFree #CollectiveBias

 Earlier this year we finally replaced our sad, old couches with a few new ones.
 It was such a huge improvement that it was a while before I noticed that they looked really plain.
 To be honest, my whole den could use a few more personal touches.
 Today, I’m starting with a super easy project that helps you (and me) give a unique look to any room, making a simple envelope pillowcase for throw pillows!
 You’re going to love this project because it’s easy and budget friendly.
 Whew.

 Supplies for Envelope Pillowcase for Throw Pillows

 The supplies for these simple envelope pillowcases are super easy to find.
-You’ll need: pillow forms (I’m using 20″ x 20″), fabric (I’m using a yard and a half of duckcloth to create two pillows), a cutting mat, rotary cutter or scissors, measuring tape, sewing machine, thread, ironing board and an iron.
+You’ll need: pillow forms (I’m using 20″ x 20″), fabric (I’m using a yard and a half of duckcloth to create two pillows), a self healing cutting mat, rotary cutter or scissors, measuring tape, sewing machine, thread, ironing board and an iron.
+I use this iron.
 If you’re like me and have a tough time keeping your seams accurate, you might also like to get a 1/4″ foot and a 1/2″ foot for your sewing machine.
 Keeping an accurate stitch is important in most projects, but in this one, you’re going to get a really good result even if everything isn’t perfect.
 This is a simple project where you’re just using a straight stitch, so don’t worry!